-- Leadership and management outreach work has a significant effect on whole school improvement, by, for example, sharing exemplary practice and delivering CPD opportunities to reflect on and revise current practice. - Consistent professionalism, expertise, and positive role modelling from all staff. - Relentless focus on improvement means that aspirational learning targets for all pupils are achieved. - Governors have a sophisticated understanding of the school's performance, its evolving strengths and weaknesses, and effectively hold the school to account.
+- Leadership and management outreach work has a significant effect on whole school improvement, by, for example, sharing exemplary practice and delivering CPD opportunities to reflect on and revise current practice.
+However this may not have such a high uptake in the Autumn term 2015 because of changes to staffing at all levels. - Consistent professionalism, expertise, and positive role modelling from all staff. - Relentless focus on improvement means that aspirational learning targets for all pupils are achieved. - Governors have a sophisticated understanding of the school's performance, its evolving strengths and weaknesses, and effectively hold the school to account.